SrijanBadhya/Debsoc/Running the PES Debsoc.md

 2. Keeping motion ranking even if it's a half BP.
 Motion ranking is quite useful because it gives people the illusion of agency.
 If a debate turns out difficult, they still 'chose' it themselves.
 3. Doing like 3 minutes of case prep with each team if you feel like it, asking nuanced questions to stimulate their thoughts.

-The rebuttal is that you shouldn't
+The rebuttal is that you shouldn't teach juniors the wrong rules of debate, and also that you're holding their hand too much.
+I believe that senior involvement is still great at making the Debsoc feel like a club, and that this matters

 (talk about wrapping up recruitments fast to push tournaments early).